openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support/supported-operations.rst

 Here, you will find comprehensive information on operations supported by OpenVINO.
-The conformance reports provide operation coverage for inference devices, while the tables list operations available for all OpenVINO Framework Frontends.
+The conformance reports provide operation coverage for inference devices, while the tables list operations available for all OpenVINO framework frontends.

 **Device-operation conformance reports:**